STATIC CLING SIGN APPLICATION & REMOVAL TECHNIQUES

-Mineral spirits, heptane or V.M. & P naptha can be used to remove oil or grease.
+- Mineral spirits, heptane or V.M. & P naphtha can be used to remove oil or grease.

-Mild soap or detergent with warm water and soft cloth will clean the surface prior to application.
+- Mild dish soap with warm water and soft cloth will clean the surface prior to application.

 For best results, application surface and materials should be at 30 degrees F or above.

-Prepare a wetting solution of 2–3 teaspoons of household detergent in one gallon of cold water.
+- Prepare a wetting solution of 2–3 teaspoons of dish soap in one gallon of cold water.

 This product can be easily be removed and reused.
 Decals must be stored on the liner in a clean and dry environment.